Updated: Sep 2, 2021

 Can there be more ways to prevent this with policies, technology, and group effort?
 Certainly.

 One example of what we are doing is when visiting a profile for an ISO we ask specifically if you are aware of that ISO double funding.
 Of course, this has to be an honest, first-hand experience but it is there to help others be informed of this past behavior.
-Similarly, on a profile for a Funder, any member can write information on that profile page that may be relevant and helpful to others.

 We should all take steps to avoid the double funding and proud crowd.